fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-03-processes.md

 ### 3.15: Creating Processes in a Command Shell
 ----
-when a user executed a command in a command shell interpreter, like **bash**:
+when a user executes a command in a command shell interpreter, like **bash**:
 * a new process is created (forked from the user's login shell)
 * a wait system call puts the parent shell process to sleep
 * the command is loaded onto the child process's space via the **exec** system call, i.e., the code for the command replaces the **bash** program in the child processes's memory space